nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_application_samples/template_subghz.rst

 DFU services
 ------------

-To test the Device Firmware Update, follow :ref:`sidewalk_testing_dfu`.
+To test the Device Firmware Update, follow the Testing Device Firmware Update (DFU) subsection in :ref:`template_subghz_testing`.

 If a new, correct image is found, the bootloader can only start the application that is placed in the first partition and exchange the application from the second partition.
 It may take a few seconds.